 4) What percentage of the new students declaring STEM majors or interest in them are women — and what percentage of actual majors are?
-And of the women who declare interest or a major, what percentage of them change to something else during their undergraduate years?
+And of the women who express interest or a major, what percentage of them change to something else during their undergraduate years?

 It can still be much harder to be a young woman in a classroom than it is to be a man, especially in the STEM fields.
-Ask whatever version of the question you’d like, and if your daughter is interested in science, run away quickly if anyone at the school looks at you blankly when you inquire.
-Your son too, for that matter.
+Ask whatever version of the question you’d like, and if your daughter is interested in science, run away quickly if anyone at the school looks at you blankly when you inquire — your son, too, for that matter.

-5) If you have an honors program or college, what percentage of the people who begin actually complete it?
+5) If you have an honors program or college, what percentage of the people who begin complete it?
 What percentage of the people in them at any given moment are people of color, and what percentage of those who finish are?

 You can probably sense where these answers tend to trend.
-If the completion rate is 25 percent and the school has an honors-so-white issue, ask about why — and what it is doing about it.
+If the completion rate is 25 percent and the school has an honors-so-white issue, ask why — and what it is doing about it.